CatChenal/MCCE4-Alpha/README.md

 All information about installation and usage can be found in the [**MCCE4 Tutorial & Guide Website**](https://gunnerlab.github.io/mcce4_tutorial/)

+## Help us improve MCCE4
+This is a testing version of MCCE4 development.
+Please let us know about questions, comments or report any issues you encounter [here](https://github.com/GunnerLab/MCCE4-Alpha/issues).
+Thank You and we hope you enjoy using MCCE4!

 ---
 There are two ways you can install MCCE4-Alpha, which differ on whether a script is used:
  * Option A: Semi-automated setup using provided scripts that download a generic NGPB image.